-- Cuts to social security benefits affect women more than men because of their generally lower income, longer lives and greater caring responsibilities. - With 50% of the successive cuts since 2010 due to lower indexation and freezes in amounts of benefits and tax credits, the total cumulative cut by 2020-21 is estimated to be about £37bn per year (as costed by the OBR) and £56bn per year (when measured against RPI, as was done before June 2010). - Drastic cuts to elements of tax credits and the introduction of Universal Credit, with a higher taper (on net income rather than gross as with tax credits) will penalise many women as primary carers and secondary earners. - Cuts to child-related payments for third and subsequent children will disproportionately hit BAME women, who tend to have larger families. - Stricter eligibility conditions for lone parents and disabled people to claim benefits have made many disadvantaged people, and women in particular, more vulnerable, especially in the context of a precarious labour market, and have not been accompanied by equivalent resources for support to find suitable employment and services such as child care and social care. - Cuts to housing benefits are also drastic given the context of rising private rents and the difficulties facing families in finding suitable accommodation near schools and the workplace, affecting lone parents in London in particular.
-This is reinforced by the introduction of a weekly benefit cap applied to many families in 2011, and its strengthening in 2015 when the weekly maximum was reduced. - WBG argues that instead of reducing the scope and generosity of the social security system, investing in public services and the social infrastructure of education, health and care will not only address many social needs but also increase quality employment and fiscal revenue.
+- Cuts to social security benefits affect women more than men because of their generally lower income, longer lives and greater caring responsibilities. - 50% of the successive cuts since 2010 in the real value of social security benefits are due to lower indexation and freezes in benefits and tax credits.
+The total cumulative cut by 2020-21 is estimated to be worth about £37bn per year (as costed by the OBR, using CPI) and £59bn per year (when measured against RPI, as was done before June 2010). - Drastic cuts to elements of tax credits and the introduction of Universal Credit, with a higher taper (now applied to net income rather than gross) will penalise many women as primary carers and secondary earners. - Cuts to child-related payments for third and subsequent children are unfair to children and will disproportionately hit the incomes of BAME women, who tend to have larger families. - Stricter eligibility conditions for lone parents and disabled people to claim benefits have made many disadvantaged people, and women in particular, more vulnerable, especially in the context of a precarious labour market, and have not been accompanied by equivalent resources for support to find suitable employment and services such as child care and social care. - Cuts to housing benefits in the context of rising private rents have been severe and have led to difficulties for families in finding suitable accommodation near schools and the workplace, affecting lone parents in London in particular.
+This is reinforced by the introduction of a weekly benefit cap applied to many families in 2011, and its further reduction in 2015. - WBG argues that instead of reducing the scope and generosity of the social security system, investing in public services and the social infrastructure of education, health and care will address many social needs, improve the quality of employment and increase fiscal revenue.

-The Women's Budget Group (WBG) considers that social security is a fundamental element of a caring economy, an economy that promotes well-being for all, a decent living and opportunities for everyone to fulfil their potential in life.
-Protection against social risks such as illness, poverty or unemployment can come in many forms depending on the risk and the need.
-Public services usually aim to provide for health, care and personal safety needs; regulation protects those in employment, and healthy and safe consumption for all; and cash transfers have multiple functions, including help with replacing lost income and support for consumption needs arising from additional costs such as those caused by disability or having children.

-This briefing focuses on cuts and changes to social security cash transfers (benefits and tax credits) that have been announced or implemented since June 2010 by the Coalition government and continued since 2015 by the Conservative government.
+The Women's Budget Group (WBG) considers that social security is a fundamental element of a caring economy, an economy that promotes well-being for all, decent living standards and opportunities for everyone to fulfil their potential in life.
+Protection against social risks such as illness, poverty or unemployment can come in many forms.
+Public services should provide for health, care and personal safety needs; regulation protects workers and consumers; and cash transfers have multiple functions, including financial support for those unable to earn and for additional costs such as those caused by disability or raising children.
+This briefing focuses on cuts and changes to the real value of social security cash transfers (benefits, tax credits and Universal Credit) that have been announced or implemented since June 2010 by the Coalition government and continued since 2015 by the Conservative government.

-Women on average receive more as a proportion of their income in benefits/tax credits than men, both because they tend to have lower incomes themselves (and so are more likely to need to claim), and because they often receive benefits for others whom they care for, especially children.
+Women on average receive more as a proportion of their income in the form of such cash transfers than men, both because they tend to have lower incomes themselves (and so are more likely to need to claim), and because they often receive benefits for others for whom they care, especially children.